-I use the cake pan with separated bottom, so it's easy to take the cake out.
-If you don't have it, place parchment paper inside your pan.
+I use a cake pan with a removable bottom, so it’s easy to take the cake out.
+If you don’t have it, place parchment paper inside your pan.

-You've tried this recipe and you want more?
+Have you tried this recipe but want more?

-- Banana cacao cake: Add 1 tablespoon of cacao powder.
+- Banana Cacao Cake: Add 1 tbsp of cacao powder.

-The vegan banana cake is so good and doesn't require any baking skills or experience whatsoever.
+This delicious banana cake is so good and requires no baking skills or experience.
 I hope you will enjoy it as much as we do!